Loop your Zap actions

 • In the field on the right, click the field and select the values you want to loop through, separated by a text delimiter.

 • In the Text Delimiter field, enter the symbol or text that separates each value in your list.
-If nothing is entered, the Zap will use a comma by default.
+If nothing is entered, the Zap uses a comma by default.
 You can use special characters as delimiters.

-• Click Test step.
-If the looping step is successful, you’ll see your field name followed by the first loop value for that field.
+7. Click Test step.
+If the looping step is successful, your field name appears followed by the first loop value for that field.
 A preview of other loop values is also shown.

 Successful test of the Create Loop From Text action